There are many reasons why artists should start selling their art online.

 1. Create an online store.
 This is probably the most common way for artists to sell their work.
-Many platforms available, such as Shopify and Etsy, make it easy to set up a store and sell your art immediately.
+Many platforms, such as Squarespace and Etsy, make it easy to set up a store and sell your art immediately.

 2. Share your artwork on social media.
 Platforms like Instagram and Facebook offer an excellent way for artists to share their work with a large audience.
 Make sure to post photos of your artwork that showcase its beauty and detail.